bagisto/bagisto-docker/README.md

 Currently, all these services are included to fulfill the dependencies for the following Bagisto version:

-**Bagisto Version:** v1.4.0 to v2.2.3
+**Bagisto Version:** dev-master

 However, there may be some specific cases where adjustments are necessary.
 We recommend reviewing the `Dockerfile` or the `docker-compose.yml` file for any required modifications.

 > [!IMPORTANT]
-> The setup script in this repository is configured for **Bagisto v2.2.3**.
+> The setup script in this repository is configured for **Bagisto dev-master**.
 The `.env` files located in the `.configs` folder are aligned with this version.
 If you plan to modify the script or change the Bagisto version, ensure that your adjustments maintain compatibility with the updated version.

 ## System Requirements